 An example is when a person with a hip strain experiences pain in the hip or groin, and pain radiating down the leg.

 Rest, ice, and elevation may help with soft tissue injury pain.

 However, some more severe injuries require surgery or other medical treatment.

 Diagnosing pain affecting the groin and legs in females can be challenging.
-This may be especially so if the person does not experience the pain while at the doctor’s office.
+This may be especially so if the person does not experience pain at the doctor’s office.